Třebenice (Litoměřice District): Administrative division

 Kocourov, Lhota, Lipá, Medvědice and Mrsklesy form an exclave of the municipal territory.

+Etymology

+The name Třebenice is derived from the personal name Třeben, meaning "the village of Třeben's people".

 Geography

 Třebenice is located about 12 km southwest of Litoměřice and 21 km south of Ústí nad Labem.
 Most of the municipal territory lies in the Central Bohemian Uplands, but the southern part with the town proper lies in the Lower Ohře Table.
 The highest point is the mountain Lipská hora at 689 m above sea level.

 The area around the town is known as a deposit of red pyropes, known under the brand name "Czech Garnet".

 History

 The first written mention of Račice is from 1227.
 Thanks to the convenient location of the town, the inhabitants made a living from agriculture and later from viticulture and fruit growing.
 The first Czech fruit processing factory used to operate here.

 Transport

 Třebenice is located on the railway line Most–Litoměřice.